How to measure consumer behavior

-1) Measure eating behaviors and consumers likes and dislikes
+Measure eating behaviors and consumers likes and dislikes with facial expressions

-One way to measure consumer behavior is to record eating behaviors on video, and examine their food preferences.
+One way to measure consumer behavior is to record facial expressions of participants, and examine their food preferences.

 A spectacles camera, head mounted eye tracker or eye tracking glasses can be used as exploration instruments in a shopping mall.
 Researchers, and marketers, want to observe how shoppers move through malls and the displays they look at in retail stores.

-These are just three examples of how to measure consumer behavior.
-You can find more information about tools for research on consumer behavior research here or download the free paper 'How to build a usability lab' which contains practical tips, equipments lists, and much more.
+Find more information about tools for research on consumer behavior research or download the free paper 'How to build a consumer lab' which contains practical tips, equipments lists, and much more.

 Get the latest blog posts delivered to your inbox - every 15th of the month